Pap test: Can it detect ovarian cancer?

 Very rarely, ovarian cancer cells can be detected during a Pap test.
 If the ovarian cancer cells travel away from your ovaries through your fallopian tubes and uterus to the area around your cervix, the ovarian cancer cells could be collected during a Pap test.
 But this is rare, so the Pap test isn't a reliable test for ovarian cancer.

-Whether women with a high risk of ovarian cancer may benefit from screening is a point of debate.
+Whether people with a high risk of ovarian cancer may benefit from screening is a point of debate.
 Experts don't agree on exactly what to do for screening, when to do it or if it should be done at all.
+If you have a high risk of ovarian cancer, your doctor may recommend surgery to remove your ovaries and fallopian tubes in order to reduce your risk.

 If you're concerned about your risk of ovarian cancer, discuss it with your doctor.